wryan14/etdisu/README.md

 ### invalidmajors.csv

-Any data in this file is a warning that some of the metadata is not in the authority file.
-To change or update the authority file, you can modify [ListofMajors.csv](https://github.com/wryan14/etdisu/blob/master/etdisu/data/ListofMajors.csv) located in the data folder of the project.
+The *invalidmajor* file records any confilct between the input records and the list of majors found in the project's authority file.
+To change or update the authority file, you can modify the [ListofMajors.csv](https://github.com/wryan14/etdisu/blob/master/etdisu/data/ListofMajors.csv) located in the data folder of this project.

 ### outfile.xml

-The outfile.xml contains the BePress compatible metadata.
-Please note that the transformation is based on an XSLT script put together for Iowa State, so you may need to modify or replace this project's [ProQuest XSLT script](https://github.com/wryan14/etdisu/blob/master/etdisu/data/proquest_transform.xsl)
+The output, outfile.xml, contains the BePress compatible metadata.
+Please note that the transformation is based on an XSLT script put together for Iowa State, so you may need to modify or replace this project's [ProQuest XSLT script](https://github.com/wryan14/etdisu/blob/master/etdisu/data/proquest_transform.xsl).